benjaoming/django-modeltranslation-wagtail/README.rst

 * **TODO** Makes translated fields easily accessible to the Wagtail admin.
 * Sensible to the currently activated language.

 When to use this
 ----------------

+Actually, you might not want to use this!
+Consider carefully to use `wagtail-modeltranslation <https://github.com/infoportugal/wagtail-modeltranslation/>`__ as it has substantially improved by not hard-copying ``django-modeltranslation`` anymore.
+They are still pretty bad at responding to external contributions, though.

 If you need to have 1:1 translation for Pages or Snippets in Wagtail, you could use django-modeltranslation.